tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

  #. one SDU, one PDU: the MAC notifies a TX opportunity causes the creation of a PDU which exactly
     contains a whole SDU
- #. segmentation: the MAC notifies a TX opportunity that is smaller than the SDU
+ #. segmentation: the MAC notifies multiple TX opportunities that are smaller than the SDU
-    size, which is then to be fragmented;
+    size stored in the transmission buffer, which is then to be fragmented and hence multiple PDUs are generated;
  #. concatenation: the MAC notifies a TX opportunity that is bigger than the SDU, hence
     multiple SDUs are concatenated in the same PDU
  #. buffer status report: a series of new SDUs notifications by the